ciscolivelabs/wxcclabguides/LTRCCT-2336/Lab3_Chat.md

 <br/>
 <br/>

 ## Step 9.
-Challenge Lab - Enhance flow
+Challenge Lab (Optional) - Enhance flow

 ### 1. Add Branch to handle Dropdown form field

-- Add a Branch node before the Queue Task node that differentiates between Sales and Support from the form's dropdown menu and queue's with a different Skill requirement
+- Add a Branch node before the Queue Task node that differentiates between Sales and Support from the form's dropdown menu and queue's with a different Skill requirement.

 [Back to top](#table-of-contents)
 ---